• JP | EN

 Chemical Recycling

 To develop engineering plastics that are hard to decompose, it is imperative to understand what makes them decompose and take measures accordingly.
+Polyplastics has continuously been engaged in research on the decomposition behavior of engineering plastics since the time of its founding.

 What is Chemical Recycling?